telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

     </script>

-#### From HTML Tables
+#### From an HTML Table

-When you initialize the Grid from an HTML table, some settings of the Grid can be inferred from the table structure and the HTML attributes of the elements.
+When you initialize the Grid from an HTML table, some of its settings can be inferred from the table structure and the HTML attributes of the elements.
 This means that you can describe the layout of the Grid entirely in the HTML of the table.

 The HTML table is usually already populated with data.
 This improves the accessibility and search engine optimization, and ensures that the user will see data even if JavaScript is disabled or there is a JavaScript error on the page.